 Technology and the world of IT never slow down: That's no surprise.
 The data center architecture that you so diligently plotted out five or 10 years ago is now completely irrelevant in the face of today's bring-your-own-device demands and the escalating price of data center cooling.
-But don't weep for what has been lost -- the smart CIO knows that
+But don't weep for what has been lost -- the smart CIO knows that data center planning is an ongoing series of course corrections.
+This continuous march forward is particularly visible to end users, but you can also see it in data center standards.

 Private cloud computing is all the rage.
 The idea behind private cloud computing is that IT departments become essentially mini-service providers for their own internal corporate customers, offering a distributed platform upon which internal applications can be built, run and scaled.
 Developers and departments can still get the benefits of scale-out capacity, machine-level transparency and fault tolerance without entrusting a separate party with control over how that infrastructure is run or the data stored within that infrastructure.
 Private cloud computing is all about virtualization and distributed computing -- spreading the work over many virtualized machines within a network of fault-tolerant hosts.
 This demand is closely related to the same trend as bring your own device -- which we'll discuss in a bit.
 There is no denying that if you haven't been asked to create a private cloud computing solution of some type already, you will be soon.
 It's not a question of if -- it's when.